sahraslet/Switching_Behavior_in_Health_Insurance/dashboard/README.md

 The dashboard will open and you can now insert the file **preprocessed_servery_data.csv**.
 In the dashboard, you can choose between several models to see their predictions.

+# Excel Dashboard

+We also provide screenshots of our Excel dashboard that shows the actual class distributions:

 ![Dashboard Screenshot](excel_dashboard_1.png)
 ![Dashboard Screenshot](excel_dashboard_2.png)